 Annonce du programme CIRTN-R2FIC CREATE, en partenariat avec le Conseil des Recherches in Sciences Naturelles et du Génie du Canada et FRDJ Canada!
 Cela offre aux stagiaires de premier cycle, des cycles supérieurs et postdoctoraux un soutien financier et un accès à des programmes de formation et d’échange améliorés.

 Consultez la page d’information sur le programme pour connaître tous les détails du programme et savoir comment postuler !

-We are excited to announce the launch of one our network initiatives: a for-credit online course for graduate students interested in islet biology is now being offered by the University of Toronto.
+We are excited to announce that our for-credit online course for graduate students interested in islet biology is once again being offered by the University of Toronto in 2023.